sakirhussain51/Git-Tutorials-AIDC/exer1/01-spell-check.md

 This is a new Github repository.
 There are some documentation bugs, and help is needed.
-Thank you.
+Thank you.i am sakir